Charles Russell Speechlys trainee recruitment

 Charles Russell Speechlys is a full-service international law firm with one of the biggest private practices in Britain, with offices in London, Guildford and Cheltenham.
 The firm has a presence in ‘private capital’ hubs such as Doha, Dubai, Geneva, Luxembourg, Manama, Paris, Zurich, Singapore and Hong Kong.
 For law students who fancy trying a mix of private client work alongside corporate, family offices, litigation or real estate matters, this is a good place to start.

 In the UK, the firm takes around 25 trainees per year who are spread across the firm’s London, Guildford and Cheltenham offices.
 The size of the intake has the advantage that trainees may be given a fair amount of responsibility and client contact.
-The firm has recently launched a training contract offering in their Hong Kong office and will be recruiting for 2024, 2025 and 2026 when applications open in early October 2023.
+The firm has also recently launched a training contract programme within its Hong Kong office.

 Continue reading

 Alongside private client work, trainees often get to sample the firm’s specialisms in property, litigation and general corporate and commercial work.
 “There’s a real effort to make sure everyone gets interesting work,” an insider reports.
 “Also, the issues that our UHNW/HNW [ultra-high net worth and high net worth] clients face are frequently highly bespoke, requiring actual analysis instead of replicating work based off of long-established precedents.”
-One trainee describes the firm as “a true leader in the private wealth realm”, while another summarises the quality of work on offer for rookies as “varied and appropriate to level, with progression throughout each seat”.
+One trainee describes the firm as “a true leader in the private wealth realm”.
+Another source tells us that the work given “has been really varied”, with trainees often working directly with partners and having the opportunity to drive projects forward.

 The London office, at 5 Fleet Place, is “very swanky, newly decorated” and the “9th floor in 5FP is particularly impressive”.
-The Guildford office refurb was also based on the London office and fosters a collaborative working space.
-One spy reports that the older floors in the London office are due to be refurbished, so watch this space.
+Insiders report that the office is currently undergoing a refurbishment to make all floors open plan.
+The already updated floors are said to be “very modern with lots of private and group meeting room space”, as well as a swish new client space.
+The Guildford office is also being “spruced up and made modern”, a closed plan office where trainees sit in with their supervisors.
 Elsewhere, a relatively recent refurbishment of the Cheltenham office “really worked wonders” whilst the Guildford office comes with a highly recommended coffee machine – essential stuff for busy lawyers!

 There is also a chance of going on a secondment, both client and international.
 Destinations include Morgan Stanley, private equity firm Actis and, internationally, in Zurich, Geneva, Paris, Luxembourg, Dubai and Hong Kong.